jfox13-nd/San-Jose-DOT-Crash-Analysis-Tools/README.md

 * raw_crash.csv

 ##### Outputs:
+* crash_locations.json
-* crash_locations.json: for each crash will include actual coordinates, intersection relative location and direction, ksi, injured
+    * Or each crash will include actual coordinates, intersection relative location and direction, ksi, injured
+* crash_locations.csv
-* crash_locations.csv: the longitude and lattitude for each crash
+    * The longitude and lattitude for each crash
+* injured.csv
-* injured.csv: the longitude and lattitude of each injury
+    * The longitude and lattitude of each injury
+* ksi.csv
-* ksi.csv: the longitude and lattitude of each injury
+    * The longitude and lattitude of each injury

 #### [analytics.py](https://github.com/jfox13-nd/San-Jose-DOT-Crash-Analysis-Tools/blob/production/analytics.py)
 This will produce multiple files to represent data about crashes on each street segment.